 Do you offer discounts to educational and non-profit organizations?

-Yes, we offer a 50% discount on any product license to educational, non-profit, and charity entities.
-This special discount cannot be combined with any other type of discount.
+Yes, we offer a 50% discount on all products licensed to students, instructors, non-profit, and charity

 To qualify for the discount, you need to send us a document clearly indicating that you are a member of the respective institution.
 An email from your official account which bears your signature is sufficient in most cases.